Bordered Heegaard Floer homology: Invariance and pairing: Overview of the moduli spaces

 With this background, we consider the moduli space

-(Definition~\ref{def:tcM}), which consists of curves from the \emph{decorated source}~$\Source$, asymptotic to $\x$ at $-\infty$ and $\y$ and $+\infty$, in the homology class~$B$ (as in Section~\ref{sec:homology-classes-generators}) and respecting the ordered partition~$\vec{P}$ of the Reeb chords.
-Here the source surface~$S$ is decorated with labels describing its asymptotics (Definition~\ref{def:decorated-source}).
+(Definition~\ref{def:tcM}), which consists of curves from the \emph{decorated source}~$\gls*{DecSource}$, {decorated source|see{source, decorated}} asymptotic to $\x$ at $-\infty$ and $\y$ and $+\infty$, in the homology class~$\gls*{homolclass}$ (as in Section~\ref{sec:homology-classes-generators}) and respecting the ordered partition~$\vec{P}$ of the Reeb chords.
+Here the source surface~$\gls*{SourceSurf}$ is decorated with labels describing its asymptotics (Definition~\ref{def:decorated-source}).
 We also consider the reduced moduli space, its quotient

 by translation in the $t$ coordinate.

 These moduli spaces are smooth manifolds (Proposition~\ref{prop:transversality}) whose dimensions are easy to compute (Equation~(\ref{eq:Index})).
 In fact, for an \emph{embedded} curve the dimension is independent of the source~$S$ and depends only on the asymptotics and homology class of the curve (Section~\ref{sec:expected-dimensions}); this gives rise to the gradings on the algebra and on the modules.